 Her radiant voice and girl-next-door charm saved a major Hollywood studio from bankruptcy and defined the modern musical star.

-Born in Winnipeg, Deanna Durbin moved to California as a child, her crystalline soprano quickly catching the ear of studio executives.
-By her mid-teens, she was a top box-office draw for Universal Pictures, her wholesome musicals providing essential escapism during the Great Depression and war years.
-Unlike many child stars, she navigated the transition to adult roles with grace, but grew increasingly disillusioned with the studio system's control.
-In a stunning move at the height of her fame, she retired completely from public life in 1949, moving to France and fiercely guarding her privacy for the next six decades.
-Her legacy is that of a performer whose genuine talent and personal integrity left an indelible mark on film history before she chose a quiet life far from the spotlight.
+Deanna Durbin was a top box-office draw for Universal Pictures by her mid-teens.
+Her crystalline soprano and wholesome musicals provided escapism during the Great Depression and war years.
+Born in Winnipeg, she moved to California as a child.
+She navigated the transition to adult roles with grace but grew disillusioned with the studio system.
+In 1949, at the height of her fame, she retired completely from public life.
+She moved to France and guarded her privacy for the next six decades.

 1901–1927